mmm111mmm/inacityinthefuture/02-methods/00-duplication.md

 A method tells Java to do the something.
 You can do this something many times.
 But you only type the method once.

+In the next lessons we will look at methods.
+At the end of the lessons you will use methods to remove this duplication.

 ## Excerise

 0. No exericses so far but we'll have one next lesson